List of So I'm a Spider, So What characters: Yuri

 One of the classmates.
 She reincarnated into a poor family who left her to the Word of God church, where she eventually became a Saint.
 Scared and alone, she clung to the only Japanese-speaking thing around her: the system voice of the world's RPG system.
 This, along with her upbringing, turned her into a religious fanatic.
 After the church starts aiding Hugo, she is brainwashed by him into joining his side as well.
-After the timelines converge and her brainwashing gets undone, she becomes disillusioned with the church upon learning that it was merely a front to control humanity from the shadows.